Edward Gibbon: The History of the Decline and Fall of the Roman Empire: 1776–1788

 After several rewrites, with Gibbon "often tempted to throw away the labours of seven years," the first volume of what was to become his life's major achievement, The History of the Decline and Fall of the Roman Empire, was published on 17 February 1776.
-Through 1777, the reading public eagerly consumed three editions, for which Gibbon was rewarded handsomely: two-thirds of the profits, amounting to approximately £1,000.
-Biographer Leslie Stephen wrote that thereafter, "His fame was as rapid as it has been lasting."
-And as regards this first volume, "Some warm praise from David Hume overpaid the labour of ten years."
+Through 1777, the reading public eagerly consumed three editions, for which Gibbon was rewarded handsomely: two-thirds of the profits, amounting to approximately £1,000 (equivalent of around £210,000 in 2025).

 Volumes II and III appeared on 1 March 1781, eventually rising "to a level with the previous volume in general esteem."
 Volume IV was finished in June 1784; the final two were completed during a second Lausanne sojourn (September 1783 to August 1787) where Gibbon reunited with his friend Deyverdun in leisurely comfort.
 By early 1787, he was "straining for the goal" and with great relief the project was finished in June.
 Gibbon later wrote:

 Volumes IV, V, and VI finally reached the press in May 1788, their publication having been delayed since March so it could coincide with a dinner party celebrating Gibbon's 51st birthday (the 8th).
 Mounting a bandwagon of praise for the later volumes were such contemporary luminaries as Adam Smith, William Robertson, Adam Ferguson, Lord Camden, and Horace Walpole.
 Adam Smith told Gibbon that "by the universal assent of every man of taste and learning, whom I either know or correspond with, it sets you at the very head of the whole literary tribe at present existing in Europe."

 In November 1788, he was elected a Fellow of the Royal Society, the main proposer being his good friend Lord Sheffield.

-In 1783 Gibbon had been intrigued by the cleverness of Sheffield's 12 year-old eldest daughter, Maria, and he proposed to teach her himself.
+In 1783 Gibbon had been intrigued by the cleverness of Sheffield's 12-year-old eldest daughter, Maria, and he proposed to teach her himself.
 Over the following years he continued, creating a girl of sixteen who was both well educated, confident and determined to choose her own husband.
 Gibbon described her as a "mixture of just observation and lively imagery, the strong sense of a man expressed with the easy elegance of a female".